 When you have a food allergy, it can often be clear that you have it.
 But if you’re faced with an itchy throat hours after eating, it can be hard to link your symptoms with a particular food.

 That’s when knowing the difference between an IgG or an IgE test can help.

-Both IgG and IgE antibody levels indicate a negative reaction to foods.
+Both IgG and IgE antibody levels indicate that your body is having an allergic reaction.
 However, there are a few key differences between these two reactions.
-For greater visibility regarding possible food sensitivities or allergies, read our IgG vs IgE guide below (and for IgG testing try the Everlywell Food Sensitivity Test or the Food Allergy Test for IgE allergy testing).
+For greater visibility regarding possible food sensitivities or allergies, read our IgG vs. IgE guide below (and for IgG testing try the Everlywell Food Sensitivity Test or the Food Allergy Test for IgE allergy testing).

 Before explaining the differences, let’s discuss exactly what IgG and IgE are—protective antibodies.

 When the body judges a foreign substance as dangerous, the immune system fights back just as if it was fighting an illness.

 The body’s weapon of choice?
 A class of antibodies known as immunoglobulins.

 Depending on the severity of the reaction, different immunoglobulins are used.
 The body’s three food-related immunoglobulins include :